 I have broad interests in quantum optics and condensed matter physics, with a particular focus toward quantum technologies.
-To date, foci of my work have been cavity optomechanics and waveguide QED, with other works on double quantum dots, and topological magnetic insulators.
+To date, foci of my work have been cavity optomechanics, waveguide QED and atomic arrays, with other works on double quantum dots, topological magnetic insulators, and quantum computers.
 A more detailed overview is on my Research page.
-For a direct link to all my publications check Publications, google scholar or arXiv.
+All my publications can be found on arXiv, under Publications, or on google scholar.

 Outside of academia, I am a keen musician, play clarinet, piano, and sing.
 I also enjoy climbing, or in fact most sports.

 2018-today: PostDoc at the Max-Planck-Institute for Quantum Optics in Garching (near Munich)

 2015-2018: PhD in the Theory of Condensed Matter (TCM) group at the Cavendish Laboratory, University of Cambridge